Second Mortgages: What Are They, and How Do They Work?

 Lump Sum.
 A home equity loan is a standard second mortgage, a one-time loan that provides a lump sum of money that you can use for whatever you wish.
 With this type of loan, you repay the loan over time, normally with fixed monthly payments.
 Incorporated into each payment is a portion of the interest, as well as a portion of your loan balance.

 Credit Line.
 With a HELOC, you can get a lump sum of money at one time, and you can have a pool of money that you can draw from over time.
 With a HELOC, you may be required to take out an initial draw (a lump sum paid out at the time the line is opened), but you also have the option to access additional funds if you want to at a later time.
-Your lender sets a maximum borrowing limit, at PennyMac it’s $250,000, and you can continue borrowing (multiple times) until you reach your credit limit.
+Your lender sets a maximum borrowing limit, and you can continue borrowing (multiple times) until you reach your credit limit.
 Just like with a credit card, as long as you haven’t maxed out your line, you can borrow over and over on a HELOC.